The OG Diet

 The basic point that I’m making here is that humans should regard plant material as almost exclusively medicinal.
 Yet, the medicine cabinet in the modern world has undergone a migratory metamorphosis.

 Where we used to store a handful of O.T.C. bottles for aches and pains behind the mirror in the bathroom, we now find swaths of supposed ‘herbal remedies’ above the sink in the kitchen.
 Antioxidants are in that category as well.
-(7)
+(7) It’s a step in the right direction for the medicine cabinet to be found closer to the refrigerator, but we’ve overshot the mark by a significant margin.

 In certain limited cases, plants are medicine, and medicine isn’t food.
 So I ask, how often should you ingest medicine?